-Financial aid eligibility is governed by federal and state regulations and university policy.
-Generally, the student needs to meet the following eligiblity requirements
+Financial aid eligibility is governed by federal and state regulations as well as University policy.
+Generally, students must meet the following eligibility requirements:

 - The student must be a high school graduate or have a GED.

-- The student must be accepted as a degree-seeking student without restriction, and must be enrolled on at least a half-time basis (at Penn State, half time enrollment is six credits per semester).
+- The student must be accepted as a degree-seeking student without restriction, and must be enrolled in at least six credits (at Penn State, half-time enrollment is six credits per semester).